OUR

 We are also a professional member of the Canadian Avalanche Association and participate in the Industry Information Exchange (InfoEx), an industry-wide avalanche and snow safety information sharing initiative.
 This daily exchange offers our guiding team and pilots a wealth of information on snow, weather, avalanche and terrain that is shared among all operators across British Columbia and reviewed daily by our guiding team.

-BACKCOUNTRY SAFETY
+BACKCOUNTRY PREPAREDNESS

 SAFETY & RISK AWARENESS